-Since an unsafe condition has been identified that is likely to exist or develop on other products of this same type design, the proposed AD would require revising the Limitations Section of the AFM to include requirements for activation of pneumatic deicing boots at the first indication of ice accumulation on the airplane.
+Since an unsafe condition has been identified that is likely to exist or develop in other AeroSpace Technologies Models N22B and N24A airplanes of the same type design registered in the United States, the FAA is proposing AD action.
+The proposed AD would require revising the Limitations Section of the AFM to include requirements for activation of pneumatic deicing boots at the first indication of ice accumulation on the airplane.